ansible/ansible-lightspeed-va-feedback/.github/ISSUE_TEMPLATE/va-feedback.md

 ---
-name: Response Quality Feedback
+name: VA Feedback
-about: Fields we need to assess quality of the Virtual Assistant
+about: Feedback to assess quality of the Virtual Assistant
 title: "[RESPONSE QUALITY FEEDBACK]"
 labels: ''
 assignees: korenaren